Beyond the Bonus: Building a Culture of Recognition with Custom Lapel Pins | Bella Forge

 1. The Tenure Tier (Stability)

-- 10 Years: Gold Plating (Executive standard).
+- 10 Years: Gold Plating for the executive standard.

 2. The Values Tier (Culture)

-- These "micro-awards" allow managers to recognize performance in real-time, rather than waiting for an anniversary.
+- These micro awards allow managers to recognize performance in real time rather than waiting for an anniversary.

-Design Matters: "Wearable" vs. "Drawerware"
+Design Matters: Wearable vs. Drawerware

+- Rule 1: Hard Enamel Only.
 For corporate awards, we almost exclusively recommend Hard Enamel (Cloisonné).
-Unlike soft enamel, these pins are polished flat, creating a smooth, jewelry-quality finish that catches the light in a boardroom. -
+Unlike soft enamel, these pins are polished flat, creating a smooth, jewelry quality finish that catches the light in a boardroom.

+- Rule 2: Subtle Branding.
 Your employee already knows where they work.
 The logo should be present, but the achievement should be the hero.
-A small, elegant logo with "10 YEARS" in a serif font often looks more prestigious than a giant billboard-style pin. -
+A small, elegant logo with 10 YEARS in a serif font often looks more prestigious than a giant billboard style pin.

+- Rule 3: Presentation is 50% of the Award.
 Never hand a loose pin to an employee.
 The unboxing experience matters.
-Presenting the pin on a custom backing card or in a velvet box elevates the moment from a "handout" to a "ceremony."
+Presenting the pin on a custom backing card or in a velvet box elevates the moment from a handout to a ceremony.

 The ROI of Recognition

-Investing in high-quality recognition is a retention strategy, not just a line item.
+Investing in high quality recognition is a retention strategy, not just a line item.
 Data shows that employees who feel recognized are 45% less likely to leave their organization.